 The cotton aphid originates from warmer regions where it is a pest on cotton and Cucurbitaceae.
 Thanks to the warm climate in greenhouses, it can also survive northern winters.
 The cotton aphid is mainly a pest on greenhouse vegetables such as cucumber and melon, and on ornamentals such as chrysanthemum and hibiscus.
 Greenhouse strains do not change their host plant.
-After hibernation in the greenhouse this aphid can become a pest in early spring.
+After hibernation in the greenhouse this aphid can become a pest in early spring (as from the beginning of March).
 Populations of cotton aphids can increase faster than other aphid species.
-Several strains of cotton aphids exist, each with a specific